-- 6.4 Sections 118 and 119 of the Housing and Regeneration Act 2008 establish two categories of de-registration: compulsory and voluntary.
+- 5.4 Sections 118 and 119 of the Housing and Regeneration Act 2008 establish two categories of de-registration: compulsory and voluntary.
 Compulsory de-registration is where the regulator can take action, within prescribed circumstances, to remove a registered provider (including a local authority) from the register.
-The voluntary de-registration provisions of the Act enable private registered providers (i.e. not local authorities) to apply to the regulator to be de-registered at any time. - We assess applications for voluntary de-registration against the conditions set out under Section 119 of the Act, including the criteria set by the regulator as detailed in the guidance on the HCA regulation pages on gov.uk.
+The voluntary de-registration provisions of the Act enable private registered providers (i.e. not local authorities) to apply to the regulator to be de-registered at any time. - 5.5 We assess applications for voluntary de-registration against the conditions set out under Section 119 of the Act, including the criteria set by the regulator as detailed in the guidance on the Regulator of Social Housing pages on gov.uk.